spoonapps/docs/doc/quick_start/beginner_tutorial/quick_start.md

 Spoonium is a containerization platform for developers and sysadmins to quickly and reliably build, test, and deploy Windows applications.
 "Spooned" applications run exactly the same way on any computer – no conflicts, no dependencies, no matter the underlying infrastructure.

-### Made for developers
+### Made for Developers

-Application Deployment without Breaks
+Spoonium is a fast and easy way to make your applications unbreakable.

 Deploy any application to any machine without installers, incompatibilities, or breaks.
 With Spoonium, developers can deploy their applications *with their development stacks*, ensuring the application runs as intended wherever it goes.
 End users can pull and run any Spooned application straight from their command prompt, or directly from the web via the [Spoonium Hub](http://spoonium.net/hub).

+### Made for QA
-Spoonium is a fast and easy way to make your applications unbreakable.
+Spoonium gives testers a unique and efficient way to test software and accurately report bugs.

-### Made for testers
-A new way to QA

 Any unit or code-level integration tests can be executed within a container, ensuring the environment used in production is properly tested against.
 Manual testers can pull a container down to their local machine and test against a local copy of the application; they can even run the Spooned application side-by-side against an old version.
 This ensures that testers see the same environment as the developer who will need to reproduce and patch any reported issues.

 For web applications, Spoonium also includes unlimited manual and automated browser testing with every Spoonium plan.
 Read more about our [Browser Sandbox](http://spoonium.net/docs#wikiBrowserSandbox) (manual), our [online Selenium Grid](http://spoonium.net/docs#wikiBeginnerTutorial), and our easy integration with [any CI environment](http://spoonium.net/docs#wikiContinuousIntegration).

-### Made for IT
+### Made for DevOps
-Effectively Leverage Hardware

-Containers can be spun up or down instantly through the Spoon CLI.
-Multiple server-database instances can run in parallel on the same computer.
-Spoon's port remapping will allow multiple server-datbase applications to bind to the same port on the same computer, allowing for load distribution across multiple servers without the need for multiple physical machines.
+Spoonium standardizes, simplifies, and speeds up software distribution.

+Containers revolutionize the shipping process.
+By packaging applications and their dependencies into a container, sysadmins can take away the inconsistencies between staging and production environments, allowing their teams to quickly and routinely ship to production.

 ### Made for open source
-Totally free for public projects
+Spoonium is 100% free for public projects.
+[Contact us](http://support.spoonium.net) to verify your open-source project.

-Projects stored in public repos can make use of unlimited containers, tests, and deployments.

 ## Installation

 1. Install and run the [Spoonium Plugin](http://start.spoon.net/install).
-This will allow you to create, save, and stream application containers.
+This will allow you to create, save, and ship application containers.
 2. Create an account or log in.
 3. Open a new command prompt, type `spoon`, and hit Enter.
 The `Spoon IDE` help dialog should appear.
 Don't see the dialog?
 [Get help](support.spoonium.net).
 4. Log into the Spoonium Hub from the command prompt using your Spoonium username and password: